-I manage the Education Liaison and Outreach Team at Middlesex University.
-Following the completion of my studies with a BA English Studies and an MA in Arts Criticism, I have been working in the education sector since 2001 and have been at Middlesex University from 2004.
-I started my career in the education sector through working as a Student Ambassador and have been promoting the benefits and rewards of Higher Education since.
+My strategic leadership shapes the direction for outreach and recruitment activities, as well as widening participation initiatives.
+Following graduating with a BA in English Studies and an MA in Arts Criticism, I have been working within the FE and HE sectors since 2001 and have been at Middlesex University since 2004.
+My career started through working as a Student Ambassador and have been promoting the benefits and rewards of Higher Education since.

 Before joining the MDX Outreach team I worked as a careers adviser with over 500 pupils per academic year in schools and colleges in West London.
 Through that job, I realised that a lot of pupils coming from less privileged backgrounds faced many obstacles in life and simply lacked aspirations for higher education.
 I believe these students need the most inspiration throughout their education and I feel privileged to project manage programmes involving students from a widening participation background where I deliver a variety of workshops to learners and college staff.
 I am also involved in events on and off campus where I meet prospective students and other stakeholders which I thoroughly enjoy.